itsazzaosman/Indaba-Hack-The-Carbon/README.md

-### Indaba Hack the Carbon 🏆🏆 3rd Place Solution (Kaggle, hosted by InsteaDeep) 🏆🏆
+### Indaba 2025 Hackathon.
+Hack the Carbon ([Kaggle](https://www.kaggle.com/competitions/hack-the-carbon/leaderboard), hosted by InstaDeep) 🏆🏆 3rd Place Solution 🏆🏆

-This repository contains our solution that placed **3rd** in the Deep Learning Indaba Hackathon "Hack the Carbon" hosted by **InsteaDeep** on Kaggle.
+This repository contains our solution (azza Osman team) that placed **3rd** in the Deep Learning Indaba Hackathon "Hack the Carbon" hosted by **InstaDeep** on Kaggle.

 > Our main approach to the solution was "bigger is better", but we also addressed several significant issues in the InstaGeo codebase.